opencomputeproject/onie/emulation/README-onie-vm.md

 # Notes on using UEFI
 The OVMF_VARS.fd file can be preserved after configuration for subsequent runs.
-However, unless the filesystems it is used with have the same UUID, the system will fail to boot.
+However, unless the file systems it is used with have the same UUID, the system will fail to boot.

-If you are testing somehing like Secure Boot, where a set of keys would be configured, one possible workflow is to:
+If you are testing something like Secure Boot, where a set of keys would be configured, one possible workflow is to:
     1. Boot into the UEFI shell or BIOS menus
     2. Add keys and configuration